Applying for consent

 Getting information from others

-Contact us to help you to decide which countryside organisations are relevant to the issues you need to deal with, so that you can get useful information from them to help you prepare the Environmental Statement.
+Contact us to help you to decide which countryside organisations are relevant to the issues you need to deal with, so that you can get useful information from them to help you prepare the EIA Report.
 Some useful organisations include:

 Hold a scoping meeting

 It is essential that all the relevant parties meet to develop a clear understanding of the issues involved and also how they might be taken account of within the project work.
 This is a standard procedure and is referred to as the "scoping" meeting.
-Representatives of the Forestry Commission, countryside organisations, consultees and interested parties will help you to identify the particular issues that the Environmental Statement must address.
+Representatives of the Forestry Commission, countryside organisations, consultees and interested parties will help you to identify the likely significant effects that the EIA Report must address.

 Taking part in a Scoping Meeting (PDF 584k) provides information about setting up and attending the meeting.

-The purpose of an ES is to provide the Forestry Commission and other interested parties with as full an understanding of the consequences of the proposals as possible.
+The purpose of an EIA Report is to provide Forestry Commission Scotland and other interested parties with as full an understanding of the consequences of the proposals as possible.
 Download a copy of the Forestry Practice Guide Undertaking an Environmental Impact Assessment and Preparing an Environmental Statement (PDF 1.3Mb) for more information.